deepcell/DMT/README.md

 ## Installation ##

 To install DMT, unzip the distribution to a folder on your web server and run the `start.sh`.
 Have sure the folder `data/` exists and has the appropriate permissions to be readable by your web server.
+You still have to download and install Swift Mail by your own.
+Install Swift wrapper using composer inside your DMT folder.

 ---